Kzxky1/Rust_temp_conversion/README.md

 # Rust_temp_conversion
-Degree celsius or vise versa in rust
+Degree celsius or visa versa in rust